erikeldridge/app-quality-cookbook/preface.md

 # Preface

-This book introduces a few common tools we can use to improve engineering quality.
+This book introduces a few common tools we can use to improve engineering quality for app development.

 By tools, I mean software as well as approaches to software development.

 By engineering quality, I mean tools used to maintain quality, with an emphasis on automation.

+I call this a "cookbook" because it focuses on a set of verifyable outcomes, like the recipes in a cookbook.

 This book biases toward accomodating inexperienced developers, developing applications, cutting scope over quality, holding systems responsible, collaborating, iterating, and having fun.